Horse Hands: let's ride!

 Horse Hands Novice 2 Horseback Riding

-- For those who have earned the merit badges and who have passed the riding test for Horse Hands Riding Novice 1 level.
-Upon completion, the Novice 2 rider will have a solid seat and will be able to control his or her horse through complex patterns at the walk and trot.
-Students will maintain a controlled canter and be able to perform basic movements at that gait.
+For those who have completed all Horsemanship Quizzes and who have passed the Horse Hands Riding Novice 1 level riding test.
+The Novice 2 rider will have a solid seat and will be able to control the horse through complex patterns at the walk and trot.
+Riders will be able to maintain a controlled canter and perform basic movements at that gait.
+Riders will also be introduced to English riding and tack instead of Western.

 Call 602.286.3800 to register.